vahanfreiheit/fdctina/content/chronicle/_index.md

 ### Meet Humans in Tech.

-Listen to our brand new webcast, hosted by freiheit founder Stefan and featuring the boldest voices in tech today.
+Listen to our brand new webcast, hosted by freiheit.com founder Stefan and featuring the boldest voices in tech today.